ireland/eircodes/README.md

-# EircodesI
-Irish eircode reference data and information
+A collection of eircode relatyed reference data and information

 For more information see
 * https://www.eircode.ie/